mikestagney/cinema-room-rest-service/README.md

 #### The cinema directory contains 8 files:

-* Main.java - sets up Spring Boot application framework
+* Main.java - lauches the Spring Boot application
-* CinemaController.java - REST controller that receives and sends HTTP requests
+* CinemaController.java - REST controller that receives and sends HTTP messages
 * Auditorium.java - class with the fields and methods for the business model to manage the movie theater
 * MovieSeat.java - object with the row, column and price of the individual seat
 * Ticket.java - object which contains a MovieSeat object along with a random UUID number as a token